So today I’m going to answer the question that I was asked the other day.

 1. Because nurses have to wear them.

 I wanted to get the most straightforward answer done right away.
-Hospital and facilities many times have uniform requirements that nurses have to abide by.
+Hospitals and facilities many times have uniform requirements that nurses have to abide by.

 While some nurses might not necessarily like this for the patient and their family members, there is an added benefit.